cuervoshi/events-webhook/api-doc/subscriptions/update_subscription.md

-# Update Subscriptions
+# Update Subscription

-Allows a user to update one of their existing subscriptions by sending an encrypted NIP-04 event to the administrator's public key.
-The subscription's configuration can be modified, including its filters, relays, webhook, or active status.
+Allows a user to update an existing subscription by sending an event to the administrator's public key.
+The subscription is identified by its `subscriptionId`, and the user can update the `filters`, `relays`, and `webhook`.

 ## Request
-`POST /subscriptions/update`
+`PUT /subscriptions`

 ### Parameters

 The request body must contain a valid NOSTR event with the following structure:

-- **content**: An encrypted NIP-04 message containing the updated subscription details.
+- **content**: A JSON object containing the following fields:
+  - `subscriptionId`: The ID of the subscription to be updated.
+  - `filters`: (Optional) An array of filters to replace the current filters for the subscription.
+  - `relays`: (Optional) An array of relay URLs to replace the current relay list for the subscription.
+  - `webhook`: (Optional) A new webhook URL to replace the current webhook for the subscription.
 - **tags**: Must include:
-  - `["t", "subscription-config"]` to indicate this is a subscription update request.
+  - `["t", "subscription-update"]` to indicate this is a subscription update request.
   - `["p", "ADMIN_PUBKEY"]` to ensure the request is directed to the administrator.

 ### Example Request